-- Acquiring information for any assigned work or examination from any source not authorized by the instructor. - Working with another person or persons on any assignment or examination when not specifically permitted by the instructor. - 3.
-Observing the work of other students during any examination. - 4.
-Using, buying, selling, stealing, soliciting, copying, or possessing, in whole or part, the contents of a un- administered examination. - 5.
-Purchasing or otherwise acquiring and submitting as one's own work any research paper or other writing assignment prepared by others.
+- a) Acquiring information for any assigned work or examination from any source not authorized by the instructor. - b) Working with another person or persons on any assignment or examination when asked for individual work. - c) Observing the work of other students during any examination.

+d) Using, buying, selling, stealing, soliciting, copying, or possessing, in whole or part, the contents of an unadministered examination, paper or another assignment.